WCTE/TriggerConfig/README.md

 +-------+------------+--------+---------------+-----------+------------------+-------+---------------------------------+
 Enter level 2 logic index to add/modify: [cancel]
 ```
+There are 4 level 2 logic elements.
+They are referenced by their index (0-3).

 The level 2 logic can take the treated inputs and the treated level 1 logic outputs to form the trigger condition.
 This example includes veto conditions for "electrons" and for signals in the "hole counters".